lmweber/cytometry-clustering-comparison/README.md

 # Comparison of clustering methods for high-dimensional single-cell flow and mass cytometry data

+**NOTE: We are currently working on an updated version of this paper.
+R scripts in this repository have only been partially updated so far (as at Aug 29th, 2016).
+The updated version should be complete by around early to mid September, so please check back soon.**

 This repository contains R scripts to reproduce the analyses and figures in our paper on comparing clustering methods for high-dimensional single-cell flow cytometry and mass cytometry (CyTOF) data.

 A preprint of the paper is available on [bioRxiv](http://biorxiv.org/content/early/2016/04/07/047613).